-Slipped capital femoral epiphysis (SCFE) is a condition of the hip joint that affects children.
+Slipped capital femoral epiphysis (SCFE) is a condition of the hip joint that affects adolescents.
 In SCFE, the head, or "ball," of the thigh bone (referred to as the femoral head) slips off the neck of the thigh bone.
 An analogy commonly used to describe this condition is that it can be like a scoop of ice cream slipping off the top of a cone.
 This condition causes the hip joint to become painful and stiff.

 The cause of SCFE is unknown.
 Risk factors that increase the likelihood of SCFE include the following:

 - Radiation treatment